gortaina/workout/100DaysOfMLCode/Readme.md

 <image src="./img/palestra_tcu_nlp2019.jfif">

+## Day 11/1001 - 09/10/2019 - Wednesday - nigth
+No code today, just try read a little and listen this funny music toughs - this old book doesn´t have any line of code at all!
+Just math.
+The cat´s name is MIA. https://youtu.be/mB5vc_OiQv8 #100DaysOfCode #100DaysOfMLCode

 ## Day 12/1001 -  10/10/2019 - Thursday - dawn
 Lesson 04 on Schools of AI - ML toughs - raining here.